1 Kings 1: The struggle for succession to David's throne (verses 5–10)

-David's decision in favor of Solomon (1:11–37)
+David's decision in favor of Solomon (verses 11–37)

 The narrator reports what had unfolded 'within the confines of the palace walls': Nathan talked to Bathsheba (Solomon's mother, cf. 2 Samuel 11–12), Bathsheba talked to David, David to Nathan, David to Bathsheba, then finally David gave a firm order to Zadok, Nathan, and Benaiah, that 'Solomon should be anointed king'.
 David decided to abdicate to make way for Solomon.